Arnie Lerma

-Arnaldo Pagliarini "Arnie" Lerma (November 18, 1950 – March 16, 2018) was an American writer and activist, a former Scientologist, and a critic of the Church of Scientology who appeared in television, media and radio interviews.
+Arnaldo Pagliarini Lerma (November 18, 1950 – March 16, 2018) was an American writer and activist, a former Scientologist, and a critic of the Church of Scientology who appeared in television, media and radio interviews.
 Lerma was the first person to post the court document known as the Fishman Affidavit, including the Xenu story, to the Internet via the Usenet newsgroup alt.religion.scientology.

-Biography
+Personal life

-Lerma was born in Washington, D.C. in 1950.
+Lerma was born in Washington, D.C., in 1950.
+On July 14, 2015, Lerma married Ginger Sugerman, who was also a former Scientologist.

 Time in Scientology

 Lerma started in Scientology at the age of 16 at the urging of his mother who was the executive director of the Founding Church of Scientology Washington D.C.
 (FCDC).
 He had been impressed by the Church's exaggerated account of L. Ron Hubbard's military career and scientific credentials.
 Lerma joined staff at FCDC and later in New York and was a course supervisor.
 Around 1970, he joined Scientology's Sea Org and served for seven years, being paid $10 per week and sometimes surviving on peanut butter.

-During his time in Scientology, Lerma reach the level of OT III.
+During his time in Scientology, Lerma reached the level of OT III.